-As of December 31, 2005, our current liabilities were \$55,563, of which \$37,386 was represented by accounts payable, which increased from \$15,519 as December 31, 2004.
-The increase in accounts payable was due primarily to our inability to pay certain invoices.
-We also had \$18,177, in notes payable to Mr. Neely.
-We had no other long term liabilities, commitments or contingencies.
+As of December 31, 2005, our current liabilities were \$55,563, of which \$37,386 was represented by accounts payable and accrued expenses, compared to the year ended December 31, 2004, where we had current liabilities of \$45,665, of which \$15,519 was represented by accounts payable and accrued expenses.
+The increase in accounts payable was due primarily to our inability to pay certain invoices because we did not have sufficient cash as the invoices came due.
+These invoices were paid subsequent to the year ended December 31, 2005 with the exception of a \$25,000 accounts payable for consulting services, which we may negotiate the amount due.